 Yet to sign up for the ISSA nutrition cert?
 My site visitors get a special discount here.
 You can even get this nutrition cert for free with the purchase of their personal trained cert (an excellent combo).

-- Describe and define the main terms relating to amino acids and protein.
+- Describe and define the main terms relating to amino acids and proteins.

-- Know the different types of amino acids and protein and their major functions.
+- Know the different types of amino acids and proteins and their major functions.

 - Find the nonessential and the essential amino acids.

-- Know how the proteins and amino acids affect the athletic performance and their health.
+- Know how proteins and amino acids affect athletic performance and health.

-Proteins and their building blocks, amino acids will be discussed in great detail throughout this chapter.
-Protein is a vital part of the diet and it has so many roles within the body. the roles are mostly structural, but the protein may also be used for the body as energy during intensive exercise for meeting the metabolic needs when the nutrition is not adequate enough.
+Proteins and their building blocks, amino acids, will be discussed in great detail throughout this chapter.
+Protein is a vital part of the diet and has many bodily roles.
+The roles are mostly structural, but the body may also use the protein as energy during intensive exercise to meet the metabolic needs when the nutrition is inadequate.
 When this happens, the body breaks down the muscle tissue to use its proteins.
 This is a big setback for athletes training to make gains in muscle.

-Athletes aim to keep their protein intake at the right level based on their body weight, their level of activity, and the composition of the muscle fibers.
-The endurance athletes will usually need more protein due to the higher amount of slow twitch fibers, but this is only when compared to the general population.
-The strength athletes have larger muscles and more fast twitch fibers, meaning they need the greatest amount of fibers.
+Athletes aim to keep their protein intake at the right level based on their body weight, activity level, and the muscle fibers’ composition.
+Endurance athletes will usually need more protein due to the higher amount of slow twitch fibers, but this is only when compared to the general population.
+Strength athletes have larger muscles and more fast twitch fibers, meaning they need the greatest amount of fibers.

 What is Protein?

-Protein is one of our macronutrients, and perhaps the most important of them.
+Protein is one of our macronutrients, perhaps the most important.
 It is a polypeptide which is a compound that has 10 – 100 amino acids making it up.
 The amino acids are held together with a peptide bond, which is a form of a special chemical bond.

 Significance of proteins and amino acids for athletes:

-- Protein is the source of the amino acids.
+- Protein is the source of amino acids.

-- Athletes are going to need a higher intake of these proteins compared to the general population.
+- Athletes will need a higher protein intake than the general population.

-- Amino acids are known as the building blocks for recovery, growth, and production for many bodily proteins.
+- Amino acids are known as the building blocks for the recovery, growth, and production of many bodily proteins.

-- Single amino acids will elicit certain effects like the increase of growth hormone, IGF, testosterone, and nitric oxide production.
+- Single amino acids will elicit certain effects like increased growth hormone, IGF, testosterone, and nitric oxide production.

 - Collagen is a special protein.
 It is a connective tissue making up a third of the protein in our bodies.

-Protein is required for our repairing of cells, the growth, and for maintenance. another use is the production of enzymes, hormones, and DNA.
+Protein is required for the repairing of cells, their growth, and for maintenance.
+Another use is the production of enzymes, hormones, and DNA.
 Protein is found in many shapes and sizes and put into two main categories, conjugated and simple proteins.
-Protein makes up the vast majority of dry weight of the body cells.
+Protein makes up the vast majority of the dry weight of the body cells.
 Some of the major properties of the proteins are transportation, contractile roles, hormone production and use, structural roles, receptor roles, and enzymes.

 The Amino Acids

-The amino acids are put in classifications based on their need in the diet by the body. we have three different categories we use.
+The amino acids are classified based on their need in the diet by the body.
+We have three different categories we use.
 Indispensable amino acids are the ones that the body can’t synthesize, and they are needed in the diet.
-Conditionally indispensable amino acids are the ones that are requiring a source when the rate of synthesis of the body can’t meet metabolic needs.
+Conditionally indispensable amino acids are the ones that require a source when the rate of synthesis of the body can’t meet metabolic needs.
 Dispensable amino acids are the last category, and these are the amino acids that can be made in sufficient levels if they need to be.
 These are the US terminologies.

 The Canadian terminologies place the amino acids into two different groups.
-The first is the essential amino acids. these are the amino acids that we need to take into the body through diet since they are unable to be made.
+The first is the essential amino acids.
+We must take these amino acids into the body through diet since they cannot be made.
 Then we have the nonessential amino acids, which we are actually able to produce in our bodies in some form with the use of other amino acids.

 Proteins/Amino Acids and Energy

 Even when an athlete has a good diet, the body will still use some amino acids as fuel in big bouts of exercise.
-The muscles use branched chain amino acids for the supply of limited energy in the hard exercise bouts.
-These three amino acids alone can be used over the use of other protein when needed.
+The muscles use branched chain amino acids to supply limited energy in the hard exercise bouts.
+These three amino acids alone can be used over the use of other proteins when needed.
 Leucine is used more so than the other two BCAAs.